 Australia in August 2013 changed their import conditions regarding CEM to swabbing on two occasions at least four days apart if the animal didn't have a history of infection.
 The amendment of the horse IHS on 22 May 2014 aligned the CEM testing protocol with the Australian and United Kingdom Horse Betting and Levy Board (HBLB) Code of Practice.
-Current recommendations should continue to be used with CEM testing protocols as per the HBLB Code of Practice (2014).
+Current recommendations should continue to be used in conjunction with CEM testing protocols as per the HBLB Code of Practice (2014).

-- (1) Equids must be kept, since birth or for at least the 60 days prior to export, in a country recognised by MPI as free from contagious equine metritis (CEM), and where no case of CEM has been reported in the 2 years prior to export; or - (2) The equid is a gelding; or - (3) Equids must: - a) Be kept, since birth or for at least 60 days prior to export on premises where no case of CEM has been reported during that period; and - Must have no contact with CEM directly, through breeding (naturally or via artificial insemination) with an infected equid, or indirectly by passing through an infected premises, during the 60 days prior to export; and - c) Must be subjected to a test for CEM in the 30 days prior to export, with negative results; - i) Stallions and colts must be sampled two times at intervals of 4-7 days.
-Sampling sites are the urethra, urethral fossa and its sinus, and the penile sheath; - ii) Mares and pubertal fillies must be sampled two times at intervals of 4-7 days.
-Sampling sites are the clitoral fossa and sinuses; and - d) Must not receive antibiotics within 7 days (systemic treatment) or 21 days (local treatment) before the first sample collection or during the CEM sampling period; and - e) Must not be naturally mated or inseminated with semen from a CEM-untested stallion since the date of first sampling for CEM; or - (4) The equids are less than 731 days of age and do not require testing, but must be accompanied by equivalent testing of their dam corresponding to the pre-breeding test for the season the foal was born.
+- (1) Equids must be kept, since birth or for at least the 60 days prior to export, in a country recognised by MPI as free from contagious equine metritis (CEM), and where no case of CEM has been reported in the 2 years prior to export; or - (2) The equid is a gelding or a foal less than 180 days old accompanied by their dam; or - (3) Equids must: - a) Be kept, since birth or for at least 60 days prior to export on premises where no case of CEM has been reported during that period; and - b) Must have no contact with CEM directly, through breeding (naturally or via artificial insemination) with an infected equid, or indirectly by passing through an infected premises, during the 60 days prior to export; and - c) Must be subjected to a test for CEM in the 30 days prior to export, with negative results; - i) Stallions and colts must be sampled two times at intervals of 4-14 days.
+Sampling sites are the urethra, urethral fossa and its sinus, and the penile sheath; - ii) Mares and fillies must be sampled two times at intervals of 4-14 days.
+Sampling sites are the clitoral fossa and sinuses; and - d) Must not receive antibiotics within 7 days (systemic treatment) or 21 days (local treatment) before the first sample collection or during the CEM sampling period; and - e) Must not be naturally mated or inseminated with semen from a CEM-untested stallion since the date of first sampling for CEM.

-7.26 Theileria equi and Babesia caballi (equine piroplasmosis)
+8.26 Theileria equi and Babesia caballi (equine piroplasmosis)